Comic-Con-Museum/fan-forge-backend/README.md

     *    `spring.datasource.password`: The password for that username.

     There's also `spring.datasource.driver-class-name`.
-This should *not* need to be set, but it may solve some issues, and is required to use a custom driver.
+This should *not* need to be set, but if you want to use a custom driver or encounter issues about an appropriate driver class not being found, it may need to be specified.

 *   An S3-API-compatible object store.